 FINANCIAL OPPORTUNITIES THROUGH THE DIVISION OF RESEARCH AND GRADUATE STUDIES

-Robert & Norma Craig Graduate Scholarships (Deadline to apply: October 6)
+Robert & Norma Craig Graduate Scholarships (Currently Accepting Applications)

 This scholarship recognizes the efforts and activities graduate students are putting towards research and/or activities in their given field.
 Research and/or research activitycan not be related to applicants' work towards project, thesis, or dissertation.
 Award amounts can be up to $1,000.
-Interested students must apply through the Scholarships website.
-Contact Rodrigo Gomez (firstname.lastname@example.org) for any additional questions.
+Interested students must apply by logging in through the Scholarships website.

-California Pre-Doctoral Program for Undergraduate and Graduate Students (Application Cycle Closed)
+California Pre-Doctoral Program for Undergraduate and Graduate Students (The 2022-23

 This program is designed to increase the pool of potential faculty by supporting the doctoral aspirations of California State University students who have experienced economic and educational disadvantages.
-Scholars and their faculty mentors are awarded $3,000 to travel to doctoral institutions and national conferences to enhance their entrance into doctoral study.
+Scholars are awarded $3,000 to travel to doctoral institutions and national conferences to enhance their entrance into doctoral study.
 Summer internships are also available for selected scholars.
-Application is completely online now.
-Visit the Sally Casanova Page to apply: http://calstate.edu/predoc/apply/
+Application is completely online.
+Must make appointment with campus coordinator Ronald Dzerigian to begin application.
+Visit the Sally Casanova Page for more information: http://calstate.edu/predoc/apply/

 Travel Grants (ongoing: All materials must be submitted at least 30 days prior to the conference/meeting)

 These grants are available throughout the year to students who have been invited to present a paper or poster at a major professional association conference or society meeting.